 [g] Legacy categories: Import/Export, EAD

-#7 Updated by Jessica Bushey almost 7 years ago
+#7 Updated by Jessica Bushey about 7 years ago

 Physical container is being exported but only when it is included at a lower-level of a multi-level description.
 The physical container for the fonds is not recorded in EAD export, but the physical container for the series (child level) is recorded in the EAD export.
 Upon Import the physical container for the series is accurate and represented, but not for the fonds level.

 Below is the sample EAD.XML from the export for the series level physical container.

 #15 Updated by José Raddaoui Marín over 6 years ago